 - PRP has many benefits in that it is minimally invasive, affords minimal downtime, is natural and autologous (from your own body), and less side effects compared to steroid injections or surgery.

 - It is important to understand that not all PRP is created equal.
+There are some that advertise PRP but really are providing a lower concentration of platelets called autologous conditioned plasma.
 Advanced PRP systems allow for better processing control and flexibility.
 Advanced processing techniques allow us to concentrate platelets, WBCs, and other growth factors more precisely and treat the underlying problem more effectively.

 - When prepared correctly, a PRP injection can deliver 1 billion platelets per mililiter.
-Therefore a 5 mL (milliliter) injection of PRP can deliver at least 5 billion platelets.
+Therefore a 5 mL (milliliter) injection of PRP can deliver at least 5 billion platelets to the targeted site.

-At Sports Health Northwest, we utilize PRP for many conditions in the knees, shoulders, hips, elbows, feet, ankles, hands, and wrists.
+At Sports Health Northwest, we are happy to answer questions you might have about PRP and discuss its potential use for your musculoskeletal injury.
+PRP can be safely utilized for many conditions affecting the knees, shoulders, hips, elbows, feet, ankles, hands, and wrists.